 How to change app layout on Apple Watch

-- From this menu screen you'll now have the option to select between Grid View and List View.
+4. You can now choose between Grid View and List View.
 Tap on the view you want and the Watch will instantly change to the new look.

 Now you can twist the Digital Crown to scroll through the list of available apps, which should be displayed in alphabetical order.
 Unfortunately you cannot change how these apps are listed, so you'll have to live with scrolling from A-Z.